mfractor/mfractor.github.io/docs/image-management/deleting-image-assets.md

-**Remove all traces of image assets from your Android and iOS projects**
+!!! quote "Remove all traces of image assets from your Android and iOS projects"

 ## Introduction